JuliaWeb/HTTP.jl/docs/src/index.md

 ### Struct Changes

   * The `HTTP.Request` and `HTTP.Response` `body` fields are not restricted to `Vector{UInt8}`; if a `response_stream` is passed to `HTTP.request`, it will be set as the `resp.body` (previously the body was an empty `UInt8[]`).
 This simplified many codepaths so these "other body object types" didn't have to be held in some other state, but could be stored in the `Request`/`Response` directly.
 It also opens up the possibility, (as shown in the [Cors Server](@ref) example), where middleware can serialize/deserialize to/from the `body` field directly.
-  * In related news, a `Request` body can now be passed as a `Dict` or `NamedTuple` to have the key-value pairs serialized in the `appliction/x-www-form-urlencoded` Content-Type matching many other libaries functionality
+  * In related news, a `Request` body can now be passed as a `Dict` or `NamedTuple` to have the key-value pairs serialized in the `appliction/x-www-form-urlencoded` Content-Type matching many other libraries functionality
   * Responses with the `Transfer-Encoding: gzip` header will now also be automatically decompressed, and this behavior is configurable via the `decompress::Bool` keyword argument for `HTTP.request`
   * If a `response_stream` is provided for streaming a request's response body, `HTTP.request` will not call `close` before returning, leaving that up to the caller.
   In addition, in the face of redirects or retried requests, note the `response_stream` will not be written to until the *final* response is received.
   * If a streaming request `body` is provided, it should support the `mark`/`reset` methods in case the request needs to be retried.
   * Users are encouraged to access the publicly documented fields of `Request`/`Response` instead of the previously documented "accessor" functions; these fields are now committed as the public API, so feel free to do `resp.body` instead of `HTTP.body(resp)`.
 The accessor methods are still defined for backwards compat.
   * The `Request` object now stores the original `url` argument provided to `HTTP.request` as a parsed `URIs.URI` object, and accessed via the `req.url` field.
 This is commonly desired in handlers/middleware, so convenient to keep it around.
-  * The `Request` object also has a new `req.context` field of type `Dict{Symbol, Any}` for storing/sharing state between handler/middlware layers.
+  * The `Request` object also has a new `req.context` field of type `Dict{Symbol, Any}` for storing/sharing state between handler/middleware layers.
 For example, the `HTTP.Router` now parses and stores named path parameters with the `:params` key in the context for handlers to access.
 Another `HTTP.cookie_middleware` will parse and store any request `Cookie` header in the `:cookies` context key.
   * `HTTP.request` now throws more consistent and predictable error types, including (and restricted to): `HTTP.ConnectError`, `HTTP.StatusError`, `HTTP.TimeoutError`, and `HTTP.RequestError`.
 See the [Request exceptions](@ref) section for more details on each exception type.
   * Cookie persistence used to use a `Dict` per thread to store domain-specific cookie sessions.
 A new threadsafe `CookieJar` struct now globally manages cookie persistence by default.
 Users can still construct and pass their own `cookiejar` keyword argument to `HTTP.request` if desired.